centreon/centreon-broker/doc/installation/index.rst

                                              prepare sources for compilation.
 Qt **(>= 4.5)**             libqt4-dev       Centreon Broker require Qt
                                              core framework.
+                            libqt4-sql-mysql MySQL drivers for Qt.
+Useful if you're using DB output (with
+                                             Centreon for example).
 RRDTool                     librrd-dev       Development files for RRD file
                                              (graph) creation and update.
 =========================== ================ ================================